-- (a) When approved and authorized, an employee who owns and occupies a home may be provided with two options in selling it: - (i) Option 1-The employee may request the services of a relocation service to assist in relocation and home sale/purchase. - (ii) Option 2-The employee may decide not to use such a service, but assume full responsibility for the selling transaction. - (b) To ensure that an employee can sell the residence at a current fair market price, two independent appraisals may be obtained (three, if one differs by more than 5% from the other).
+- (i) Option 1 The employee may request the services of a relocation service to assist in relocation and home sale. - (ii) Option 2 The employee may decide not to use such a service, but assume full responsibility for the selling transaction. - (iii) To ensure that an employee can sell the residence at a current fair market price, two independent appraisals may be obtained (three, if one differs by more than 5% from the other).
 The two appraisals will be averaged to determine the fair market value.
-If the employee must sell the house for less, the Authority may pay the employee the reasonable difference between the fair market price and the selling price, subject to the approval of the Director of Human Resources or designee. - (i) In the event the employee cannot dispose of the house at the current fair market price, the Authority reserves the right to utilize the services of a home purchasing/relocation service to assist in home sale/purchase. - (ii) The Authority may pay certain actual closing and selling costs upon presentation of a closing statement.
-These include real estate commissions, attorneys' fees, title fees, escrow fees, points or loan placement charges you are required to pay, State transfer taxes, and similar expenses connected with the sale or exchange of employee's former home. - (iii) When an employee ends an unexpired lease on the former home, that employee may be reimbursed by the Authority for payments to the lessor for terminating the lease, attorneys' fees, real estate commissions and expenses, such as the difference between the rent paid and the rent received from an assignee or sub-lessee. - (c) If an employee receives assistance with the sale of their existing home, they are ineligible for assistance with the purchase of settlement charges in the purchase of their new home.
+If the employee must sell the house for less than the determined fair market value, the Authority may pay the employee the reasonable difference between the fair market value and the selling price, subject to the approval of the President/CEO or the Board in the case of a new employee in the following positions: President/CEO, General Counsel or Chief Auditor. - (iv) In the event the employee cannot dispose of the house at the current fair market value, the Authority reserves the right to utilize the services of a home purchasing/relocation service to assist in home sale. - (v) The Authority may pay certain actual closing and selling costs upon presentation of a closing statement.
+These include real estate commissions, attorneys' fees, title fees, escrow fees, points or loan placement charges the employee is required to pay, State transfer taxes, and similar expenses connected with the sale or exchange of employee's former home. - (vi) When an employee ends an unexpired lease on the former home, the employee may be may be reimbursed by the Authority for payments to the lessor for terminating the lease, attorneys' fees, real estate commissions and expenses, such as the difference between the rent paid and the rent received from an assignee or sub-lessee. - (i) Home Purchase Expense: When approved and authorized, the employee may be reimbursed for customary settlement charges in the purchase of a house.
+These charges include, as required, attorneys' fees, escrow fees, appraisal fees, title costs, points or loan placement charges not representing the payment or prepayment of interest, and sundry expenses connected with the purchase of your a new home.
+If an employee receives assistance with the sale of his or her existing home, they he or she is ineligible for assistance with the purchase of his or her new home.